 Setting Up Meeting:

-As mentioned above, a security option for the host is to have everyone go to a waiting room first where the host can verify identity and then let a participant into the meeting .
+As mentioned above, a security option for the host is to have everyone go to a waiting room first where the host can verify identity and then let a participant into the meeting (or there may be a password to enter the meeting).
 When scheduling the meeting, you can choose to have everyone muted as they enter and the host can unmute as attendees come into the meeting.
 These options, again, keep out “zoombombers”, people who crash meetings.

 When the meeting begins, it is a good idea to assign a co-host in case of technical difficulties.
 If your internet goes down or the computer freezes and you need to exit, the connection won’t be lost for others.
 If it’s a large meeting you may want someone to help with muting/unmuting, monitoring chat and raised hands, etc.